bradleyjeck/epanetReader/README.md

 is a real strength of R however, and there many tools already existing in R to support analysis and visualization.

-Reading an .inp or .rpt file creates an s3 object which can be used with the usual generic methods.
+Reading an .inp or .rpt file (from Epanet or Epanet-msx) creates an s3 object which can be used with the usual generic methods.

 The package is also useful in conjunction with the ggplot2 and animation packages.